Circumference Measurement

 Calculated width, height, and area do not represent real-life units.
 They represent the number of pixels.
 In order to convert them to metric units, you'll need a constant to convert from pixel to unit length.

 There you have it!
 This tutorial have shown you how to calculate the area, width, and height of an object by the separation method.
-You may check other shape analysis methods to work with different shapes.
+You may check other methods to work with different shapes.